Image Credit: Jason Brown, midlifegamergeek.com

 Special locations exist on the board and you really don’t want the Kaiju moving through those!

-You want to get close to the Kaiju to learn its weakness, then when you do it’s just a matter of time before you find the military – trying to survive as the Kaiju comes for you directly.
+What you do want is to get close to the Kaiju to learn its weakness, then when you do, it’s just a matter of time before you find the military.
+All the while, you’re trying to survive as the Kaiju comes for you directly.

 It’s a fun little diversion, though the fact that you can get instant deaths or overly harsh punishments through nothing more than the roll of the dice can sometimes sting.

-It’s cool that designer Yvris Burke has also provided advice on how to turn it into a solo journaling TTRPG too though, which could turn even a tragically short game into quite an interesting and involving story for the player.
+It’s cool that designer Yvris Burke has also provided advice on how to turn it into a solo journaling TTRPG though, which can make even a tragically short game into quite an interesting and involving story for the player to piece together.

-It’s such a cheap and cheerful experience; one that provides near endless opportunity to write your own blockbuster Kaiju movies, starring whichever hero you want and whatever flavour of Kaiju floats (or sinks) your boat.
+It’s such a cheap and cheerful experience too; one that provides near endless opportunity to write your own blockbuster Kaiju movies, starring whichever hero you want and whatever flavour of Kaiju floats (or sinks) your boat.

-Especially as it just feels so versatile, despite its minimalistic approach; it can either be a quick little puzzle game or a TTRPG that really feels immersive with every move made.
+So Caltrop Kaiju! comes highly recommended by this particular player.
+Especially as it just feels so versatile, despite its minimalistic approach; it flexible enough to either be a quick little puzzle game or a TTRPG that feels really immersive with every move made.

 Leave a comment